Optional Car Insurance Coverage in Michigan

 Michigan No-Fault Law requires drivers to carry No-Fault insurance.
 Here’s a list of the four types of car insurance you’re required to have by law.
 But there are also several other optional coverages you can purchase to protect yourself under various circumstances.

 Take a look at the list below:

 - Collision Coverage: Broad, Standard or Limited.
 Read more about collision coverage here.

 - Comprehensive Coverage: Covers theft, fire, glass damage unrelated to a collision, etc.

-- Mini-Tort Coverage (also called Limited Property Damage): This covers up to the first $1,000 of damage to another motor vehicle not otherwise covered by insurance.
-Take a look at our FAQs about Michigan Mini Tort.
+- Mini tort Coverage (also called Limited Property Damage): This covers up to the first $1,000 of damage to a motor vehicle not otherwise covered by insurance.
+Take a look at our FAQs about Michigan mini tort.

-- Gap Coverage: Covers difference if value between what car is worth and what is owed on it)
+- Gap Coverage: Covers difference in value between what a car is worth and what is owed on it.

 - Accidental Death Coverage: This is essentially life insurance in the event you or a passenger is killed in an auto accident.